rperez90/Monte_carlo_sim_muon_detector-quanah/aaareadme.txt

 1.1 Untar the MuonSC8 simulation package by

-1.2 Modify the environments in muonSetupMac.sh for Mac muonSetupHPCC.sh  for HPCC
+1.2 Modify the environments in muonSetupHPCC.sh  for HPCC

 [2] build and run Simulation in "sim" directory

 2.0  set environmnet by
-. muonSetupMac.sh
+. muonSetupMacHPCC.sh

 2.1  build the simulation program make

-2.2  set the executable in runG4CRY_batch.sh
+2.2  set the executable in batch_runHPCC.sh

 2.3  run the program
-. runG4CRY_batch.sh
+. batch_runHPCC.sh

 The number of events to simulate is set by
-/run/beamOn 1000
+/run/beamOn 3000000
-in runG4CRYbatch_run01.mac
+in batch_numbereventsHPCC.mac

 The output root nuple file is
 muonTree01.root